An important page on your website, list any legal notes and disclaimers here.

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 We use Google Analytics to measure traffic on our site.
-Some is shared with Google to better manage our site.

 Who we share your data with and how long we retain your data

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.